Dopetwist/Test-R/README.md

 This is not a serious repo.

-It is just my personal testing repo i use on various things to carry out specific Tests before application to my main projects.
+It is just a personal testing repo on various things to carry out specific Tests before it's application to my main projects.